Analyzing Part of a Document

 Choose “Set Scope of Analysis to Current Selection” from the Analyze pop‑up menu.

 By default, Contract Tools automatically sets a suitable scope of analysis when you open a document.
-To turn this off, choose Preferences from the pop‑up menu at the top of the Contract Tools pane to show the Preferences view, and then deselect the “Automatically set scope of analysis when opening documents” checkbox.
+To turn this off, choose Preferences from the pop‑up menu at the top of the Contract Tools pane to show the Preferences view, and then deselect the “Set scope of analysis when opening documents” checkbox.
 Contract Tools does not automatically set a new scope of analysis if the document already has one.

 To see the scope of analysis, choose “Show Scope of Analysis” from the Analyze pop‑up menu.
 To make Contract Tools analyze your entire document, choose Analyze Entire Document from the Analyze pop‑up menu.